Click here to view provisional September 2019 timetable.

 Programme Aims and Objectives

 The Diploma in Psychology allows learners to complete three core modules within the BA (Hons) in Psychology degree in DBS School of Arts and explore their own learning in a manner that allows them to exit, if they wish, after a year of study with a Diploma or continue as a part-time psychology learner (to progress to the degree programme students must meet minimum entry requirements for part-time students).
 Across the programme, three key areas are studied: Psychological Foundations, Foundations in Social Psychology, and Developmental Psychology.
 Psychology is clearly wide-ranging, and this is represented in the programme.
 Learners take modules in theoretical and applied aspects of psychology with the objective to inspire in learners an appreciation of the empirical methods of research into human behaviour.

-To be awarded the Diploma in Psychology, learners will be required to complete continuous assessment for all three subjects and two end of year examinations.
+To meet the requirements of the Diploma in Psychology, learners will be required to complete continuous assessment for all three subjects and two end of year examinations.
 Continuous assessment will vary in style and purpose from module to module, depending upon the nature of the subject material and the teaching and learning objectives of the module.
 Assessments may include essays, multiple-choice questionnaire, short answer in-class examination, oral presentation, group work, and poster presentations.
 End of year examinations are typically held in late April/early May for the September intake and in January for the Spring intake.

 Please note this programme is not on the National Framework of Qualifications (NFQ).